pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 3.0,   0.012,  0.32,    0.22,
 4.0,   0.008,  0.41,    0.122,
 ```
-KinBiont expect a "," as separator between columns
+Kinbiont expect a "," as separator between columns

 The annotation file instead should be a two columns .csv file where the number of rows correspond to the number of wells, note that the name of the well should be the same between the data.csv and annotation.csv: